openenergymonitor/HeatpumpMonitor/installation.md

 # Installation and setup

-First remove the front and rear fascia from the heat pump monitor enclosure so that the terminal connections are accessible.
 The following image shows the function of each connector:

 ![heatpump_monitor_v2_connections.JPG](images/heatpump_monitor_v2_connections.JPG)